…and welcome to my website.

 On this website I will unregularly publish updates about my projects as well as some stuff which I find worth sharing with you.

 If you have any questions don't hesitate to use the contact-form.

 For more frequent updates visit my Google+ pageor check out the links on the projects page.

-I recently completed my bachelor thesis in Electrical Engineering at iNETS, Institute for Networked Systems, RWTH Aachen University
+In 2014, I completed my bachelor thesis in Electrical Engineering at iNETS, Institute for Networked Systems, RWTH Aachen University

 with the topic 'Empirical Characterization of a 60 GHz Transmission Link':

 Wireless systems are integral part of modern day life.
 Nearly every household operates